selvinortiz/craft.spamguard/README.md

 _Please note that [Guest Entries][guestentries] requires Craft 1.4 or above_

 ## Usage
-Spam Guard offers a few ways to help you fight spam, all of which are outlined below.
+Spam Guard offers a few ways to help you fight spam, all of which are outlined below...

 ### Contact Form Usage
 To fight spam coming from your contact form, you must do the following...